 - Whether you have filed an unemployment insurance claim in your state or in any other state during the past 12 months

 - Your last day of employment

-- The names and addresses of all of the employers you have worked for during the 15 months prior to filing your claim and the dates you worked for each of these employers.
+- The names and addresses of all of the employers you have worked for during the past 15 months before you file your claim.
+You will also need the dates you worked for each of these employers.
 If you are reopening a claim, be ready with the same information for the past 8 weeks.

 - Your alien registration number if you are not a U.S. citizen.

 If You Are Not a United States Citizen